 With Lord Andrew Adonis, Chair of European Movement UK

-Andrew Adonis will be discussing his vision for the future of relations with the EU.
-This will be an opportunity for members and supporters to learn more about the European Movement UK, its activities and its aspirations.
-He will welcome your questions.
+Andrew Adonis was discussing his vision for the future of relations with the EU, and answering questions from attendees.
+This was an opportunity for members and supporters to learn more about the European Movement UK, its activities and its aspirations.

-You can take part free of charge.
+You can watch the video free of charge.
 However we welcome voluntary donations, which help fund our activities.
 If you wish to donate, please click here: